cornwallisna/cw_website/index.md

 ---

+# Want to get involved in the CNA web site?

+Looking for volunteers to help with content and coordination.
+Contact us at [cornwallisna@gmail.com](mailto:cornwallisna@gmail.com) for details.

 # Membership dues are still $20 for 2022

 Please remember that a dues increase is only being proposed for 2023.